-How does the clearing trap contain bullets?: The interior steel box is made of ballistic armor steel and is filled with chopped rubber mixed with fire retardant.
+How does the clearing trap contain bullets?: The interior steel box is made of ballistic armor steel and is filled with chopped rubber mixed with a fire retardant.

-Can I fire rifle rounds into the Full Size Clearing Trap?: Yes.
-The Full Size Clearing Trap is designed to safely contain rifle rounds up to .223 and .308.
+Can I fire rifle rounds into the Full-Size Clearing Trap?: Yes.
+The Full-Size Clearing Trap is designed to safely contain rifle rounds up to .223 and .308.
 It can also take any shotgun round including shotgun slugs.

-Can I leave the clearing trap outside?: Because the Full Size Clearing Trap is covered in Rhino Lining, it is weather resistant and can be left outside without significant damage.
+Can I leave the clearing trap outside?: Because the Full-Size Clearing Trap is covered in Rhino Lining, it is weather-resistant and can be left outside without significant damage.

-Does the clearing trap need to be bolted down in order to function safely?: There are bolt holes in the base of the stand, but the Full Size Clearing Trap does not need to be bolted down in order to be safely used.
+Does the clearing trap need to be bolted down in order to function safely?: There are bolt holes in the base of the stand, but the Full-Size Clearing Trap does not need to be bolted down in order to be safely used.
 The bolt holes are there for convenience if you would like to prevent it from moving or tipping over should someone bump into it.

 How far do I need to put the muzzle inside the trap in order to safely discharge the gun?: The muzzle only needs to enter the mouth of the trap a few inches in order for the gun to be safely discharged.
 Before firing, ensure the barrel is parallel with the body of the clearing trap.